cocolabs/pz-modding-guide/pz-modding-guide.md

 - Easy to learn and write mods with.
 - Has officially supported API.
 - Supported by the modding community.

 #### Disadvantages

 - Unable to access classes and members that are not directly exposed by API.
 - No type safety or on-the-fly compiler errors makes it more difficult to write code.
 - More difficult to debug due to lack of proper debugging tools.
 - No control over memory management.

 #### Limitations

 - Does not implement all standard Lua modules such as `io.*` and `os.*`.
-- Java classes that have not been directly exposed by `LuaManager.Exposed` are not accessible from Lua.
+- Java classes that have not been directly exposed by `LuaManager.Exposer` are not accessible from Lua.
 - Java class fields are not accessible from Lua regardless of whether the owner class is directly exposed or not.
 - Numbers cannot be stored as any type other then `double` in `KahluaTable` which degrades performance and increases memory use.